BCM-thresholds of non-principal ideals: Introduction

 \subsection{Acknowledgements}

 Sandra Rodr\'iguez-Villalobos was supported by NSF Grant DMS-2101800.
-Karl Schwede was supported by NSF Grant \#2101800 and NSF FRG Grant DMS-1952522.
-This material based upon work supported by the National Science Foundation under Grant No. DMS-1928930, while the authors were in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the Spring 2024 semester.
+Karl Schwede was supported by NSF Grants \#2501903, \#2101800 and NSF FRG Grant DMS-1952522 as well as Simons Travel Support for Mathematicians SFI-MPSTSM-00013051.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930, while the authors were in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the Spring 2024 semester.
 The authors thank Rankeya Datta, Alessandro De Stefani, Mark Johnson, Linquan Ma, Jonathan Monta\~no, Ilya Smirnov, and Kevin Tucker for valuable conversations.
-We thank Linquan Ma and Ilya Smirnov for valuable comments on a previous draft of the paper.
+We thank Neil Epstein, Linquan Ma, and Ilya Smirnov for valuable comments on a previous draft of the paper.
+We particularly thank the referee for numerous corrections, requests for clarification, and useful suggestions.
+Finally we thank Linquan Ma for help with Theorem D.